aguzmant103/terraforming-mars/README.md

 ##### Specifications:
 - [X] Multiple independent instances of Game "./test" Line 17
 - [X] Use of Readonly "./objects" Line 80, 81, 82... and many other places
-- [X] Game show data - "Methods like Game.showGlobalParameters, showAllLogs, printBoard, etc"
+- [X] Game show data - "Methods like Game.getGlobalParameters, getAllLogs, printBoard, etc"
 - [X] Prevent illegal actions! - "Tested as much as possible"
 - [X] Don't use classes for small things
 - [] Basic structure types to be more specific with input parameters.